 What is Return on Common Equity?

 The Return on Common Equity (ROCE) ratio refers to the return that common equity investors receive on their investment.
-ROCE is different from Return on Equity (ROE) in that it isolates the return that the company sees on its common equity, rather than measure the total returns that the company generated on all of its equity.
+ROCE is different from Return on Equity (ROE) in that it isolates the return that the company sees on its common equity, rather than measuring the total returns that the company generated on all of its equity.
 Capital received from investors as preferred equity is excluded from this calculation, thus making the ratio more representative of common equity investor returns.

 Return on Common Equity is used by some investors to assess the likelihood and size of dividends that the company may pay out in the future.
 A high ROCE indicates the company is generating high profits from its equity investments, thus making dividend payouts more likely.